 Granted that not all businesses can run a DIY PPC campaign, but if you have a little background in setting one up, here are the questions you need to ask yourself and answer before venturing out.
 Frankly, even if you just want to reach out to a PPC agency to manage things on your behalf, going prepared with these questions would be a good thing to do.

-For ease of understanding, we have divided these questions in different categories.
+Coming back to the questions, for ease of understanding, we have divided these questions into different categories.
 Take out some time and take a shot at answering these!

 Paid Search Campaign Questionnaire

 First, the absolute basics.
 Leave these out if you plan to setup on your own, but if you intend to reach out to an agency, these will certainly help.

 1. Company Name